ameshkov/diffupdates/README.md

 1. If the differential update is available, download and apply it to the current filter list.
     * Once the differential update is applied, the `Diff-Path` within the list will be updated to point to the next differential update.
     * At this point the ad blocker may decide either to wait for the `Diff-Expires` period and then try again or to immediately try to fetch the next differential update.
+1. If the differential update is not available the server may signal about that by returning one of the following responses:
+    * `404 Not Found`
+    * `200 OK` with empty content (content length is 0)
+    * `204 No Content`

-1. If the differential update is not available, i.e. the server returns `404 Not Found`, then the ad blocker wait for the `Diff-Expires` period and then try again.
+    In this case the ad blocker wait for the `Diff-Expires` period and then try again.

 #### 2. Set Update Timer